 - Partial oxidation

 Side products like dimethyl ether formed during the reaction affect the thermodynamic equilibrium of methanol and water composition.
-By the experimental data 220-250oC is optimal operation temperature for the process at the pressure ranging from 5 to 25 atm.
+By the experimental data, 220-250oC is optimal operating temperature for the process at the pressure ranging from 5 to 25 atm.
 Main compounds that affect the conversion are methane and carbon soot.

-Scientific conclusion on rate of reaction of hydrogen generation from methanol:
+Scientific conclusion on the rate of reaction of hydrogen generation from methanol: